scverse/muon/README.md

 muon
   .obs     -- annotation of observations (cells, samples) .var     -- annotation of features (genes, genomic loci, etc.)
-  .mod
+  .obsm    -- multidimensional cell annotation,
+              incl. a indices list for each modality that links .obs to the cells of that modality .varm    -- multidimensional feature annotation,
+              incl. a indices list for each modality that links .var to the features of that modality .mod
     AnnData
       .X    -- data matrix (cells x features)
       .var  -- annotation of features (genes, genomics sites or windows) .obs  -- cells metadata (assay-specific)
-      .obsm -- multidimensional cell annotation, incl. "ammdata_map", which links cells from the assay to the global .obs .varm -- multidimensional feature annotation, incl. "ammdata_map", which links features from the assay to the global .var .uns
+      .uns
   .uns
 ```